Search the Catalogue

 - Premier: John Horgan, NDP

-- Leader of the Opposition: Christy Clark, Liberal
+- Leader of the Opposition: Rich Coleman, Liberal (Interim)

 When applying for citizenship you will need to demonstrate you have reached Level 4 or higher in the Canadian Language Benchmarks (CLB) / Niveaux de compétence linguistique canadien (NCLC) for speaking and listening in English or French.
 You can do this by: